makask/Odin-Project-Mini-Message-Board/README.md

 Project: Mini Message Board
 Odin Project NodeJS Course

-Mini message board implemented with a node Express server.
+Mini message board implemented with a node Express server and EJS templating language.

 Assignment:
 - Use express-generator to set up a basic project using whichever templating language you prefer or set it up manually.